AvinashReddyKatha/Feature-Selection-Methods/README.md

-# Feature-Selection-Basics
+# Feature-Selection
-In this I have used VarianceThreshold to clean the data.By using this we will get the useful insights from the data.
+Here this is collection of various methods for feature selection in machine learing which we generally use for it.
+I mentioned files names along with kind of method which I have used in that for your reference.